-When I was in tenth grade I regularly cut class to stay home and watch my favorite show, Unsolved Mysteries.
-One day, while the episode about Kurt Cobain played on the television our doorbell rang.
-From the second floor my brother and I looked out the window.
-Below, two men in black suits donning ear pieces stood at the door.
+In tenth grade I regularly cut class.
+Not always but sometimes I devoted my time to staying home, so I could watch my favorite show — Unsolved Mysteries.
+One day, as the episode about Kurt Cobain’s death aired our doorbell rang.
+From the second floor window my brother and I looked out.
+Below stood two men.
+Both wore black suits and ear pieces, their posture identical.

-It might seem antithetical to picture making to say that when I compose a photograph the last thing I am thinking about is photography.
-Someone I grew to dislike once told me — if you want something you can’t look directly at it.
+It might seem antithetical to picture making to say when I compose a photograph the last thing I am thinking about is photography.
+Someone I grew to dislike once told me if you want something you can’t look directly at it.
 I can’t think of a better description for the plight of image makers everywhere.
-Wanting everything we bind ourselves to nothing in return except for the eternal restlessness of insatiability.
+Wanting everything we affix our bodies to the viewfinder — binding ourselves to nothing in return except the eternal restlessness of insatiability.
 I have returned to this idea many times over the years, and understand it to mean the substance of all things live in the periphery.
-Here everything falls apart, and in contradiction, begins to make sense.
+Here everything falls apart and in contradiction begins to make sense.
 I am reminded of how lawyers build a case.
-They are given concrete facts, and yet everything surrounding those facts influence the argument presented in court.
-Only by peering beyond the corners of things can meaning be discovered.
+They are handed concrete facts yet everything surrounding those facts influence the argument presented in court.
+Only by peering beyond the corners of things can meaning be discerned.

 My brother turned to me and said ‘we’re not answering that’.
-Then later that evening a message was left on our machine.
+In the evening a message flickered on our machine.
 It said,

 “Good evening, Mrs. Emond.
 This is officer Whitney with the Federal Bureau of Investigation.
 We would like to speak with you about your son Andrew.
 I can be reached at 212-5…”